Naturhistoriska/birdscanner/README.md

 ## Notes:

 - The steps 5--8 can most probably be combined (untested at this stage), hence resulting in three logical steps ("prepare data and run plast", "run and wait for nhmmer", "gather genes").

+## Indata

+1. Genomes

+Add compressed (gzip) genome files (contig files in fasta format, nt data) to the folder `data/genomes/`.
+Files need to be named named (example) <name>.gz.
+The <name> should be unique and will be used in the output as label for the extracted sequences.

+2. Reference alignments

+Add reference sequence alignments (nt, fasta format, file suffix `.fas`) in the folder `data/reference/fasta_files`.
+Each alignment file would represent one genomic region (``gene'').
+The name of the alignment file will be used in downstream analyses, so they should have names that are easy to parse.
+Examples: `myo.fas`, `odc.fas`, `988.fas`, `999.fas`, etc. Do not use spaces or
+special characters in the file names.
+The fasta headers are also used in downstream analyses and should also be easy to parse.
+For example, `>Passe`, `>Ploceu`, `>Prunell`.
+Fasta headers needs to be unique, but the number of sequences doesn't need to be the same in all files.

+From the pool of files in `data/reference/fasta_files`, a filtered selection is placed in the `data/reference/selected` folder by the pipeline.
+These steps where designed specifically for ``the Jarvis data'', and is currently carried out using the commands in the `birdscanner/data/reference/Makefile` (and executed by `make refdata`).
+It may be possible to circumvent that step by manually creating the necessary files (untested).

+## Outdata

+Individual `gene` files (fasta format) for each `genome` are written to the folder `out/<genome>_nhmmer_output/`, with the default name `<genome>.<gene>.fas`.
+The (default) fasta header contains the genome name:
+`><genome>`.
+The default filenames and fasta header format can be changed by altering the call to the script `parse_nhmmer.pl` inside the `birdscanner/Makefile` (line starting with `perl $(PARSENHMMER)`).
+This is mostly untested, however.

 ## Software used